 “In (Mr. Thomas Merry’s) employ was Mr. John Pearson, who was in the chemist’s shop, and who was apprenticed with the late Mr. Phillip Brooks, of Sadlergate Bridge, Derby, and his parents were the late Mr. and Mrs. Pearson, of the Chilwell Nurseries.

 “On the 12th February 1847, Mr. Pearson (who was only 22), Mr. Wm.
 Attenborough, Mr. John Sowery (sic), and another young man visited Shipley for the purpose of enjoying the exhilarating recreation of skating on the well-known water there.
 Unfortunately poor Pearson fell where the ice was thinnest, and all the efforts of his companions failed to save him”.
 (1892)

-In 1861 John Sowray was still living at the Campbell household in Bath Street and it was in August of the following year that he married Catherine Campbell.
+In 1861 John Sowray was still living at the Campbell household in Bath Street and it was on August 31st of the following year that he married Catherine Campbell.

-Their daughters Norah Annie, Margaret Ellen, Florence Kate, and Mary Elizabeth, and son Charles, were born before father John Sowray died in Bath Street in January 1874, aged 48.
+Their daughters Norah Annie, Margaret Ellen, Florence Kate, and Mary Elizabeth, and son Charles, were born before father John Sowray died in Bath Street on January 23rd 1874, aged 48.

 Their daughter Mary Elizabeth died in 1875, aged 4, of scarlet fever.

-John’s widow Catherine continued to live in Ilkeston and died in Station Road in November 1915, aged 75.
+John’s widow Catherine continued to live in Ilkeston and died in Station Road on November 22nd 1915, aged 75.